Sarahxys/Thesis/First Steps.md

 If you want to remove a file type `rm -f `\<filename\>.

+# Installing trinity
 To download the trinity package we typed `wget https://github.com/trinityrnaseq/trinityrnaseq/archive/v2.2.0.tar.gz`.
 This link would have to be updated when an new version becomes available.

 To uncompress it, type `tar -zxvf v2.2.0.tar.gz`

 Instructions for install are her `https://github.com/trinityrnaseq/trinityrnaseq/wiki/Installing%20Trinity`.

+# Installing trimmomatic

+This software is used to trim off bad sequences based on position in the read and quality scores of the nucleotides.

 # Basics for using info.